mgoltzsche/khelm/README.md

 ### kustomize exec plugin

-khelm can be used as [kustomize](https://github.com/kubernetes-sigs/kustomize) [exec plugin](https://kubectl.docs.kubernetes.io/guides/extending_kustomize/execpluginguidedexample/).
+khelm can be used as [kustomize](https://github.com/kubernetes-sigs/kustomize) [exec plugin](https://kubectl.docs.kubernetes.io/guides/extending_kustomize/exec_plugins/).
-Though plugin support in kustomize is still an alpha feature and may be removed in a future version.
+Though plugin support in kustomize is still an alpha feature and may be slated to be deprecated in a future version (see [KEP 2953](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cli/2953-kustomize-plugin-graduation)).

 #### Plugin installation